Jump to content

 The few that do are typically for things unrelated to HPPD and usually for past emotional trauma

 Are you aware that the body has natural healing capabilities, that have nothing to do with the mind?
-If there are even any cases of complete recovery with using ONLY mental therapy in that thread, which I was unable to find, they will likely account for 1 to 100 posts, if that, which is a 1% recovery rate, which means in medicine, its not a cure, it doesn't work, and you're an imbecile.
-You are by far one of the dumbest most ignorant and persistently stubborn people I have ever seen, not only have you been proven wrong multiple times with massive amounts of evidence, but you fail to actually provide any solid evidence what so ever, your theory has no real theoretical foundation even, most mental health conditions and their etiology also prove you wrong, as schizophrenia, bipolar, depression etc would then under your examination be classified as mental health and curable by mental therapy, but has successfully been proven wrong, but also even almost everyone on the forum disagrees with you and I am certain that if you talked to Dr. Abraham, which I think you should do, he also will significantly disagree with you.
+If there are even any cases of complete recovery with using ONLY mental therapy in that thread, which I was unable to find, they will likely account for 1 to 100 posts, if that, which is a 1% recovery rate, which means in medicine, its not a cure.
+You been proven wrong multiple times with massive amounts of evidence, but you fail to actually provide any solid evidence what so ever, your theory even has no real theoretical foundation, most mental health conditions and their etiology also prove you wrong, as schizophrenia, bipolar, depression etc would then under your examination be classified as mental health and curable by mental therapy, but has successfully been proven ineffective.
+Almost everyone on the forum disagrees with you and I am certain that if you talked to Dr. Abraham, which I think you should do, he also will disagree with you.

 As the famous 2 time nobel prize winning master and professional chemist Linus Pauling said, there is not ever seen mental health issues in a healthy brain.